srp33/ExpressionAble-CLI/README.md

 # expressionable-cli

-The official command-line interface for the [expressionable](https://github.com/srp33/expressionable) Python module.
+This is the official repository for the `expressionable` command-line tool.
+It is a command-line interface for the [expressionable](https://github.com/srp33/expressionable) Python module.

 From the command-line you can easily take advantage of ExpressionAble's features, such as:

 * Transformation of tabular data sets from one format to another.
-* Querying large data sets to filter out useful data.
+* Querying large data sets to extract useful data.
 * Selection of additional columns/features to include in the resulting data set.
 * Option to gzip resulting data sets, as well as the ability to read gzipped files.
 * Merging multiple data files of various types into a single file.